Qualcomm-HypX-Reversing/Documentation/source/properties/property.rst

 So, the question is, why are there two functions?
 The reason for this is that there are two places where properties can be located: in the hypervisor binary itself or in the external devcfg binary.
 If the property is in devcfg, we use ``get_prop_devcfg``.
 If the property is in the hypervisor, we use ``get_prop_hyp``.
 Regardless, these functions both do very similar things.

+The first thing they do is check that the property memory region is valid.
+This is done via comparing the magic value - ``0x6008`` - at the beginning of the DAL memory region.

-The first thing they do is get the ``pDal``.
+The second thing they do is get the ``pDal``.
+The address of the pDAL is at an offset of 8 from the base address of the DAL region.
 This structure can be thought as the root of the tree.
 This structure also contains a few elements.
 The first element is what I call the ``prop_base``.
 This is where the property search starts.
 The second known element is the ``PropBase`` array address.
 The third element is the ``PropBase`` array size.
 The struct definition can be found below:

 .. code-block:: C
     :caption: pDal